percona/pxb-docs/docs/binary-tarball.md

 # Install from a binary tarball

+--8<--- "pro-build-announcement.md"

-Binary tarballs are compressed' tar' archives that contain precompiled executable files, libraries, and other dependencies.
+Binary tarballs are compressed `tar` archives that contain precompiled executable files, libraries, and other dependencies.
 You can extract the binary tarballs to any path.

 Download the binary tarballs from the `Linux - Generic` section on [Percona Product Downloads].